google/OctoPrint-LEDStripControl/README.md

 ## Configuration

-**NOTE: GPIO pins should be specified as phsyical number and not BCM number.**
+**NOTE: GPIO pins should be specified as physical number and not BCM number.**

 Configure the GPIO pins via the OctoPrint settings UI.